Software-Development-Guidelines/wordpress-assets/wordpress/wordpress_development/development.md

 # PLUGIN DEVELOPMENT IN WORDPRESS

-(For beginners)
+(For beginners) adapted from [quora.com](https://www.quora.com/What-resources-do-you-recommend-for-learning-WordPress-development-looking-to-build-custom-themes-plugins-for-custom-websites/answer/Toni-Dev%C3%ADs).

 So you decided to become a WordPress plugin developer?
-What should you know about WordPress before starting? (https://managewp.com/14-surprisi... )
+What should you know about WordPress before starting?
+[14-surprising-statistics-about-wordpress-usage](https://managewp.com/14-surprising-statistics-about-wordpress-usage).

 Using WordPress is easy from the user side and because it’s open source it’s also cheap or free.
 (Some basic plugins are free and some premium or a little more advanced are payable.)